Team-Nifty-GmbH/flux-core/docs/views.md

 ## Livewire components

-If you want to replace a whole livewire component you can create a news component with the same name in your Project.
+If you want to replace a whole livewire component you can create a news component with the same name in your project.
 To do so just use the default artisan command:

 ```bash